truenas/documentation/content/CORE/Applications/Jails/Create.md

 If pools exist, but none have been chosen for use with jails or plugins, a dialog appears to choose a pool.
 Select a pool and click **CHOOSE**.

-To select a different pool for jail and plugin storage, click <i class="fa fa-cog" aria-hidden="true" title="Settings"></i>&nbsp; (Settings).
+To select a different pool for jail and plugin storage, click <i class="material-icons" aria-hidden="true" title="Settings">settings</i>.
 A dialog shows the active pool.
 A different pool can be selected from the drop-down.

 Jails and downloaded FreeBSD release files are stored in a dataset named `iocage/`.